 Adult Choir: This choir sings at our 10:30am liturgy and on other feast days during the year.
-They sing music drawing on the breadth of the Church’s musical heritage, including traditional hymns, the best of contemporary works and hymns, Taize, chants, Anglican chant, early Church music, Gospel and world music.
-The choir rehearses on Wednesday evenings from 7:00pm to 9:00pm September through June.
+The music drawing they sing draws on the breadth of the Church’s musical heritage, including traditional hymns, the best of contemporary works and hymns, Taize, chants, Anglican chant, early Church music, Gospel and world music.
+The choir rehearses on Thursday evenings from 7 pm to 9 pm September through June.
 It is open to any one of high school age or older who is able to match pitch.

 Choristers: Choristers is our young person’s choir.
 They prepare an offertory anthem for the third Sunday of each month and join with the adult choir on special occasions.
 All young people ages 6-17 are welcome to join.
 Choristers’ (and their families) also gather on a regular basis for fun social activities.
 Although currently suspended, choristers used to rehearse on Wednesdays from 6:00-7:00 September through June.

 Our Brombaugh Organ